Toxicologist

 In "Forensic Toxicology" (working for Jabatan Kimia or PDRM), they are the real-life CSI scientists.
 When an autopsy reveals a mysterious death, the Toxicologist receives the victim's blood and liver tissue.
 They use massive machines like Gas Chromatography-Mass Spectrometry (GC-MS) to hunt for microscopic traces of arsenic, cyanide, or illegal narcotics.
 Their lab reports are the primary evidence used to convict murderers or drug traffickers in the High Court.

-In "Clinical and Pharmaceutical Toxicology," they work in hospitals or corporate R&D. They treat patients suffering from snakebites or severe drug overdoses.
+In "Clinical and Pharmaceutical Toxicology", they work in hospitals or corporate R&D. They treat patients suffering from snakebites or severe drug overdoses.
 When a pharmaceutical company invents a new drug, the Toxicologist spends years testing it on cells and animals to ensure it cures the disease without destroying the patient's liver.

-In "Environmental Toxicology," they protect the ecosystem.
+In "Environmental Toxicology", they protect the ecosystem.
 If a river in Johor suddenly turns black and thousands of fish die, the Toxicologist analyzes the water to identify which illegal factory dumped the toxic heavy metals, providing the data to the Department of Environment (DOE) for prosecution.

 AI can help cross-reference chemical structures in a database, but it cannot isolate a degraded biological sample from a decomposing body, nor can it testify flawlessly as an expert witness in court.
 It is a career for brilliant, meticulous, and patient scientists.